What is this?

 Where did the idea for this publication come from?

-Many years ago, when I worked in newspapers, a mentor figure told me that the cheapest content the media produces is the Today In History / Celebrity Birthdays / Horoscopes junk in the front pages of the paper.
+Decades ago, when I worked in newspapers, a mentor figure told me that the cheapest content the media produces is the Today In History / Celebrity Birthdays / Horoscopes junk in the front pages of the paper.
 Filler, he called it.

 Ever since then, I have been obsessed with the question, What would it mean to create good filler?